astropy/photutils/docs/photutils/psf.rst

 suitable callable function.
 This approach allows one to customize every part of the photometry process provided that their input/output are compatible with the input/ouput expected by `~photutils.psf.DAOPhotPSFPhotometry`.
-See the `API documentation <~photutils.psf.DAOPhotPSFPhotometry>`_ for details.
+See the API documentation for details.

 Performing PSF Photometry
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's take a look in a simple example with simulated stars whose PSF is assumed to be Gaussian.
+Let's take a look at a simple example with simulated stars whose PSF is assumed to be Gaussian.

 First let's create an image with four overlapping stars::